Caring, Professional Dental Extractions

 The soft gum tissue around the extraction site heals within one to two weeks.
 Healing time can vary based on your oral hygiene and overall health. - Surgical Extractions May Take Longer:

-The surface of the gum may heal quickly, often within one to two weeks after the extraction procedure.
+The gums may heal quickly, often within 1 to 2 weeks after the extraction.
 However, the bone and deeper tissues may take several weeks or months to stabilise fully, especially before placing an implant. - Following Aftercare Speeds up Healing:

-Following aftercare instructions may help reduce the risk of complications and support your recovery after a tooth extraction.
+Following aftercare instructions can support recovery and lower the risk of complications after a tooth extraction.
 Eating soft foods and avoiding irritation at the site can also reduce the risk of complications such as dry sockets. - Know When to Contact Us:

-If you notice increased pain, swelling, or infection signs after a few days, please get in touch with our team.
-We’ll assess your recovery and provide any additional care needed to support your healing.
+If you notice increased pain, swelling, or other signs after a few days, please contact our team.
+We’ll assess your recovery and provide any additional care needed to assist with your healing.

 How long will my face be swollen?

-Swelling after a tooth extraction is normal and peaks within the first 48 hours following your procedure.
+Swelling after a tooth extraction is common and peaks within the first 48 hours following your procedure.
 Most patients notice that the swelling gradually reduces over three to five days, depending on the complexity of the extraction.
 Using a cold compress during the first 24 hours can help minimise swelling and discomfort.
-We’ll provide you with clear, personalised aftercare instructions to support a smoother recovery.
+We’ll provide you with tailored aftercare instructions to support comfortable and steady healing.

-In cases involving surgical extractions or impacted wisdom teeth, swelling may last slightly longer, usually up to seven days.
+In cases involving surgical extractions or impacted wisdom teeth, swelling may persist slightly longer, typically lasting up to seven days.
 It’s important to avoid smoking, strenuous activity, or hot foods during this period, as they can worsen swelling.
-If the swelling becomes more severe after three days or is accompanied by fever, contact us promptly.
-Our dental team is here to support your recovery and answer any concerns along the way.
+If swelling increases after three days or is accompanied by fever, please contact our team promptly.
+We’re available to assess your recovery and discuss any concerns you may have.

 Can I brush my teeth 24 hours after a tooth extraction?

 Yes, you can gently brush your teeth 24 hours after a tooth extraction, but avoid the extraction site directly.
-Gently clean the surrounding teeth using a soft-bristled toothbrush.
+Gently clean the surrounding teeth using a soft-bristle toothbrush.
 Avoid vigorous rinsing or brushing near the socket for several days to reduce the risk of a dry socket.
-Keeping the rest of your mouth clean supports healing and helps reduce the risk of infection.
+Keeping the rest of your mouth clean helps support healing and reduces the risk of infection.

-We recommend using lukewarm saltwater rinses after 24 hours to help keep the area clean.
+We recommend using lukewarm saltwater rinses after 24 hours to help keep the area clean and prevent infection.
 Avoid commercial mouthwashes unless recommended, as they may irritate the healing site.
-Our team will provide personalised aftercare instructions based on your extraction type and individual needs.
+Our team will provide specific aftercare instructions suited to your extraction type and individual needs..

 What should I avoid after a tooth extraction?